CyberneticCoding/schedulelink/README.md

 `composer install`

 **Setup .env**
 Copy the .env.example and rename it .env
 Setup your PostgreSQL database and change the .env information.
+In your .env, change DB_HOST to 127.0.0.1

 **Run the application**
 `php artisan key:generate` Do this one time at the beginning